 Officially Sanctioned scientific studies or technical reviews HAVE found a definite 'signal to noise' in the UFO reports they examined:

 This 1955 scientific study done by the Battelle Memorial Institute on behalf of the US Air Force found 22% of the sightings could not be explained.
 This conclusion was drawn only from what was regarded as the higher quality sighting reports.
 Reports that did not have sufficient evidence to draw definite conclusions were rejected.
-Notably, the reports that were consisted of better quality data were more likely to remain unidentified - which makes sense if new phenomena are being observed rather than the UFOs only representing misidentifications of known phenomena.
+Overall the study found that the UFO reports consisting of better quality data were more likely to remain unidentified - which makes sense if new phenomena are being observed rather than UFO sightings being representative of fuzzy misidentifications of known phenomena.
 (Source)

-2. The Scientific Study of Unidentified Flying Objects (The Condon Report)
+2. The Scientific Study of Unidentified Flying Objects (The Condon Report, USA - 1969 )

 This 1969 University of Colorado study, effectively closed down the US Air Force official interest in UFOs, with its negative conclusion that;